sasha-kap/CV-to-Maps/README.md

 - Object_mapping.ipynb also calls the object_mapping.py script within a loop to generate multiple detected tower positions that are then averaged.

 **CODE 3:** Check_Preliminary_Object_Positions.ipynb
-- Uses modified GoogleMapPlotter class from the gmplot package to plot initial tower positions calculated from camera position, camera bearing, and depth_estimates
+- Uses modified GoogleMapPlotter class from the gmplot package to plot initial tower positions calculated from camera position, camera bearing, and depth_estimates (requires obtaining a Google Maps API account)

 **CODE 4:** Plot_Coordinates_Using_Google_Maps.ipynb
 - Uses modified GoogleMapPlotter class from the gmplot package to plot both the actual positions of the camera as the car was driving and the geotagged position of the tower